ashkanmy/Remote-Sensing/README.md

 ### Full Width at Half Maximum (FWHM)

-Taking the maximum value of all the wavelengths of a band establshing a distribution and divide it by half, two “half maximum values” are obtained.
-The width between the two points on the distribution curve represents the FWHM measurement.
+Taking the maximum value of all the wavelengths corresponding to a band establshing a statistical distribution and divide it by half, two “half maximum value” points are obtained.
+The width between these two points on the distribution curve represents the FWHM measurement.

 ## Appendix